 Check your credit report to verify the payment plan is reported accurately.
 You can order a free credit report each year through AnnualCreditReport.com.
 You can also use a free service such as Credit Karma or Credit Sesame to watch how your installment plan is being reported.
-You can dispute errors with the credit bureaus or directly with the financing company.
+You can dispute errors with the credit bureaus or directly with the financing company by sending a letter.

 Otherwise, if the loan isn’t reported to the credit bureaus, your monthly payments will have no bearing—good or bad—on your credit score.
 Defaulting on the loan, however, can hurt your credit score if the lender ultimately sends the account to a third-party debt collector for payment.

 Always Borrow Responsibly

 It may not feel like you're taking out a loan, but "buy now, pay later" financing creates a new debt obligation.
 Some people may be tempted to overuse it, especially if the payments aren’t reported to the credit bureaus.
 You may feel like you can borrow repeatedly without affecting your credit score.